Ocean acidification to hit levels not seen in 14 million years

 These levels of atmospheric CO2 and ocean acidity have not been since the Middle Miocene Climatic Optimum period around 14 million years ago, when global temperatures were around 3°C warmer than today as a result of the Earth’s natural geological cycle.

-Lead author of the study Dr Sindia Sosdian, from Cardiff University’s School of Earth and Ocean Sciences, said: “Our new geological record of ocean acidification shows us that on our current ‘business as usual’ emission trajectory, oceanic conditions will be unlike marine ecosystems have experienced for the last 14 million years.”
+Lead author of the study Dr Sindia Sosdian, from Cardiff University’s School of Earth and Environmental Sciences, said: “Our new geological record of ocean acidification shows us that on our current ‘business as usual’ emission trajectory, oceanic conditions will be unlike marine ecosystems have experienced for the last 14 million years.”

 Professor Carrie Lear, co-author of the study, added: “The current pH is already probably lower than any time in the last 2 million years.
 Understanding exactly what this means for marine ecosystems requires long-term laboratory and field studies as well as additional observations from the fossil record.”